 BMW Z4 ConceptEnlarge Photo

-Look for the debut of the new Z4 in early 2018.
+Look for the debut of the new Z4 later this year.
 It should arrive as a 2019 model and with a starting price slightly higher than the $50k figure of the current Z4.

 As for the new Supra, Toyota has already previewed the car with its series of FT-1 concepts.
 Though yet to be confirmed, it’s thought the jointly developed models will also be built together, at a Magna-Steyr plant in Austria.
 Sharing a production facility makes sense considering the low volumes of pricey sports cars.